Pose Dedicated to the Sage Koundinya II

 Pose Dedicated to the Sage Koundinya II: Step-by-Step Instructions

-This pose gives an intense workout to the belly and back.
-Dedicated to the Sage Koundinya, this second variation is an even more strenuous strengthener for your arms and wrists.
-Mastering this posture gives you a big boost in self-confidence.
+This pose delivers an intense workout for the belly and back.
+Dedicated to the Sage Koundinya, this second variation is an even more demanding strengthener for your arms and wrists.
+Mastering this posture provides a significant boost in self-confidence and body awareness.

 Eka Pada Koundinyanasana II